 Momentum traders are similar to trend traders in that they monitor movement in market prices and look for upward or downward trends they can take advantage of.
 They take either a long or short posi [...]

 What are Your Preferences?

 When it comes to trading on the stock market, you first need to work out what your preferences are.
-Some traders enter the stock market with the express intention of investing in particular types of stock – and often, this is related to their broader financial situation.
-People who have amassed or come into a large sum of investment capital, for example, may choose to invest a small portion of it in a high-risk stock for most experimental purposes.
+Some traders enter the stock market with the express intention of investing in particular types of stock.
+Often, this is related to their broader financial situation.
+People who have amassed or come into a large sum of investment capital, for example, may choose to invest a small portion of it in a high-risk stock for experimental purposes.